 Deletes any unfilled objects in the selected artwork as you click the Divide or Outline button.

 Pathfinder effects let you create new shapes out of overlapping objects.
-You can apply Pathfinder effects by using the Effects menu or the Pathfinder panel.
+Apply Pathfinder effects by using the Effects menu or the Pathfinder panel.

 Pathfinder effects in the Pathfinder panel can be applied to any combination of objects, groups, and layers.
-The final shape combination is created when you click a pathfinder button; after that, you cannot edit the original objects.
+The final shape combination is created when you click a pathfinder button; after that, you can't edit the original objects.
 If the effect results in multiple objects, they are automatically grouped together.
+See Apply a Pathfinder effect using the Pathfinder panel.

 Traces the outline of all objects as if they were a single, merged object.
 The resulting shape takes on the paint attributes of the top object.